romaintrovallet/tutorials/ZEPHYR_UART_DFU.md

 In this tutorial we will use the command line
 Open a terminal in the parent folder of `zephyrproject`

+You will need to build applications and bootloaders until Step 7 included.
-If, for whatever reason, you cannot complete the whole tuto in one time.
+If, for whatever reason, you cannot complete the whole tutorial in one time.
-If you must build any application/bootloaders (Until Step 7 included) You need to make this step all over again
+You need to make this ***Step all over again.***

 In the following, it will be called the **MAIN_TERMINAL**